Uche05/ci-p1-ailib/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [VSCode](https://code.visualstudio.com/) used for local IDE for development.
+It possessed extensions which helped me immensely during my making of the site
 - [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp) used to learn how to create an svg and actually create the favicon myself with their "Try It" Editor.
 - [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.
 - [Font Awesome](https://fontawesome.com/) used to add icons to the social media icons in the footer.